southgate/southgate.github.io/_drafts/2015-03-05-hong-king-via-edinburgh.md

 I slept for a solid 5 hours, woke up, and ordered a Full English breakfast.
 Breakfast was cleared and we were on the ground at 1026 GMT.

 ![img_3143](https://cloud.githubusercontent.com/assets/52830/6323060/89bc2346-bad7-11e4-8c66-645d2ea675a5.JPG)
-*Heathrow under partially cloudy skies*
+*Heathrow under typically cloudy skies*

 ### British Airways ~~Arrivals Lounge~~ Concorde Room, LHR Terminal 5